 The applicant must also meet one of four formula requirements based on GPA in combination with GRE or MAT scores for unconditional admission; applicants not meeting one of these requirements may be conditionally admitted:

 Once admitted to the graduate program in biology, the applicant must consult with the Biology Graduate Coordinator or the Department Head.
 The student's application will be reviewed by the Biology Department's Graduate Coordinator (See Student Info - Advisors) and, if necessary, the Graduate Studies Committee.
 Deficiencies in the applicant's undergraduate program will be determined.
-Applicants deficient in any of the above areas will be admitted provided they meet the requirements of the College of Graduate Studies.
+Applicants deficient in any of the above areas will be admitted provided they meet the requirements of JSU Graduate Studies.
 Deficiencies should be removed by the end of the first year of graduate school.

 All graduate work must: